zenpao/zenpao/README.md

 &ndash; 🫡 Wazzup, I’m @zenpao .
 A self-taught programmer and graphic designer.

-&ndash; 🚧 I’m currently maintaining on an office project.
+&ndash; 🚧 I’m currently developing software scripts to streamline my work in the office.

 &ndash; 📺 I’m still learning about **Basic Networks, Python, Dart and eventually Flutter**.